Student Support & Prevention Programs

 Online Treatment Locator: Find quality treatment options close to home using Substance Abuse and Mental Health Service Administration’s (SAMHSA) confidential and anonymous online treatment locator.

 1-800-662-HELP (4357) SAMHSA’s National Helpline | Call for 24/7, free and confidential information for individuals and family members facing substance abuse and mental health issues.

 Human Services Community Resource Guide Directory – Town of Gilbert (pdf)

 This guide is a brief listing of some of the providers available in and near Gilbert which is intended to connect residents with community assets, provide information about resources to improve quality of life, and offer access to information for residents who are in need of services.
 You are encouraged to research and determine the best provider for your family.
 Gilbert Public Schools accepts no liability for the content of these resources, or for the consequences of any actions taken on the basis of the information provided.
-Other resources may be available at Maricopa County Health & Social Services.
+Other resources may be available at Maricopa County Health & Social Services and Find Help Phoenix.
 Note: It’s our goal to provide current and accurate information; however, businesses may have changed locations or contact information.
 Gilbert Public Schools does not endorse any provider nor evaluate the quality of service provided.